Jay and Silent Bob Strike Back

-Jay and Silent Bob Strike Back is a 2001 American satirical stoner buddy comedy film written, co-edited, and directed by Kevin Smith and produced and co-edited by Scott Mosier.
-The film is the fifth set in the View Askewniverse, a growing collection of characters and settings that developed out of Smith's cult-favorite Clerks.
-It stars Jason Mewes and Smith respectively as the two eponymous characters.
-The film also stars Shannon Elizabeth, Jason Lee, Ben Affleck, Matt Damon, Will Ferrell, Eliza Dushku, Ali Larter, and Chris Rock, among many others, most of which make cameo appearances.
+Jay and Silent Bob Strike Back is a 2001 American satirical stoner buddy action comedy film written, co-edited, and directed by Kevin Smith.
+The film stars Jason Mewes and Smith, respectively, as the two eponymous characters, along with Ben Affleck, Eliza Dushku, Shannon Elizabeth, Will Ferrell, Ali Larter, Jason Lee, and Chris Rock.
+It is the fifth film in the View Askewniverse.
+The story follows Jay and Silent Bob as they discover a movie is being made about their comic book alter-egos, Bluntman and Chronic, but they've been cut out of the profits, leading them to travel to Hollywood to sabotage the film's production.
 The title and logo for Jay and Silent Bob Strike Back are direct references to The Empire Strikes Back (1980).

-Originally intended to be the last film set in the Askewniverse, or to feature Jay and Silent Bob, Strike Back features many characters from the previous Askew films, some in dual roles and/or reprising roles from the previous four entries.
-The film received mixed reviews from critics.
+Originally intended to be the last film set in the Askewniverse, or to feature Jay and Silent Bob, it features many characters from the previous View Askew films, some in dual roles and/or reprising roles.

+Jay and Silent Bob Strike Back had its premiere at the Mann Bruin Theater in Los Angeles, California on August 15, 2001, and was released in the United States on August 24 by Miramax Films (through Dimension Films).
+The film received mixed reviews from critics and grossed $33.8 million against a budget of $22 million.

-Smith announced in February 2017 that he was writing a sequel called Jay and Silent Bob Reboot, which started filming in February 2019 and was released on October 15 of that same year.
-From February to June 2019, Smith additionally re-adapted the plot of the film to the character of Mindy McCready / Hit-Girl in the relaunched Image comic book series, titled Hit-Girl: The Golden Rage of Hollywood, with Dave Lizewski filling the role of Banky Edwards.
+A sequel, Jay and Silent Bob Reboot, was released in October 2019.
+In the same year, Smith additionally re-adapted the plot of the film to the character of Mindy McCready / Hit-Girl in the Image comic book series Hit-Girl: The Golden Rage of Hollywood, with Dave Lizewski filling the role of Banky Edwards.
+A third film, titled Jay and Silent Bob: Store Wars, is in development.